cpressey/Some-Papers-I-Really-Liked/README.md

 *   publication: ICFP '99: Proceedings of the fourth ACM SIGPLAN international conference on Functional programming
 *   available @ [citeseerx](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.44.8614)

 This is my own slogan: Trampolines are just defunctionalized continuations.
+The `cont` function in Interpreter III in Reynolds' paper above is an example of a trampoline.

 ### In Search of Types